 The next day we traversed roads not completely unknown to us to the rural area where Grammy Brown’s family had lived for decades.
 A long winding lane led us to a stone-quarry-turned-beautiful-pond property.
 The property owner/event co-organizer who knew immediately who we were—the new relatives from Indiana—shuttled us from the parking area to the circus-sized white tent shading folks from the blistering 91-degree heat.
 We donned name tags and set about meeting and greeting our kin.

-The next four hours were a whirlwind of conversations, of hearing how much I looked like looked like my Grammy Brown, of being greeted by folks who’d heard my story and were thrilled to welcome us to the family.
+The next four hours were a whirlwind of conversations, of hearing how much I looked like my Grammy Brown, of being greeted by folks who’d heard my story and were thrilled to welcome us to the family.
 I leafed through photo albums where I spied pics of my birth father as a teenager.
 I tracked down Jill, the cousin whose amount of shared DNA nearly ruined the “poster family” status I’d been touting to demonstrate the accuracy of Ancestry’s testing process.
 Jill’s dad and my Grammy Brown were siblings, making Jill my bio dad’s first cousin and my first cousin once removed (1c1r).
 But our shared DNA comes in at the very highest level for 1c1r, so high that we could have been first cousins.
 Of course, I insisted on a picture and Jill graciously agreed.
 I met other DNA matches–Priscilla and Margaret–chatted with the reunion organizers–Robin and Noreen–swapped tips and techniques with fellow genetic genealogy enthusiasts, all the while scoping out the crowd for family resemblances and scanning name tags for folks from the family tree.